Aristocracy: Concept

-In his 1651 book Leviathan, Thomas Hobbes describes an aristocracy as a commonwealth in which the representative of the citizens is an assembly by part only.
-It is a system in which only a small part of the population represents the government; "certain men distinguished from the rest".
+In contrast, the 1651 book Leviathan by Thomas Hobbes describes an aristocracy as a commonwealth in which the representative of the citizens is an assembly by part only.
+It is a system in which only a small part of the population represents the government; "certain men distinguished from the rest."

 Modern depictions of aristocracy tend to regard it not as the ancient Greek concept of rule by the best, but more as an oligarchy or plutocracy—rule by the few or the wealthy.